Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 AFAFA f Ewe

-Meaning "the first child of the second husband".
+Means "the first child of the second husband" in Ewe.

 AFRYEA f Ewe